Your All-Things-Anxiety Resource

 To start with - EVERYBODY deals with anxiety.
 Anxiety is your body's natural response to stress.
 Anxiety is typically future-oriented and is associated with feelings of fear, worry, uneasiness, or dread.
 Although we typically frame "anxiety" as a bad thing, anxiety served us from an evolutionary perspective by its ability to warn us of potential dangers and to help us prepare for situations that require action.
 In threatening situations, our all-on fight-flight-freeze response kicks in to help us survive whatever dangerous situation we might be in.
 At its best - and when it's truly needed - anxiety is your very own built-in "Super Hero".
 At times, though, your "Super Hero" is just a little bit overprotective and kicks in full blast when it's not totally necessary.

 Trouble with anxiety comes in when we feel this stress or fear (and full survival/stress response) when we are in situations that are not actually dangerous or life threatening!
+For some people, anxiety simply comes in the form of constant worry and overthinking.
 When anxiety is high enough to interfere with daily life, work, or overall functioning, it becomes a real problem...a problem that's not just in your head, but also in your body.
 Anxiety can cause stomach issues, headaches, insomnia, aches/pains, increased heart rate, and a broad range of other REAL physical symptoms.
 Aside from that, anxiety can really shrink our world and cause us to start to avoid doing things that cause anxiety.
 When we avoid or escape things that cause anxiety, we might actually cause the anxiety to get worse by reinforcing the body's reaction to anxiety.

 What causes Anxiety?